pigpigyyy/Yuescript/README.md

 [![Ubuntu](https://github.com/pigpigyyy/Yuescript/actions/workflows/ubuntu.yml/badge.svg)](https://github.com/pigpigyyy/Yuescript/actions/workflows/ubuntu.yml) [![Windows](https://github.com/pigpigyyy/Yuescript/actions/workflows/windows.yml/badge.svg)](https://github.com/pigpigyyy/Yuescript/actions/workflows/windows.yml) [![macOS](https://github.com/pigpigyyy/Yuescript/actions/workflows/macos.yml/badge.svg)](https://github.com/pigpigyyy/Yuescript/actions/workflows/macos.yml) [![Discord Badge](https://img.shields.io/discord/844031511208001577?color=5865F2&label=Discord&logo=discord&logoColor=white&style=flat-square)](https://discord.gg/cRJ2VAm2NV)

-Yuescript is a Moonscript dialect.
-It is derived from [Moonscript language](https://github.com/leafo/moonscript) 0.5.0 and continuously adopting new features to be more up to date.
+YueScript is a MoonScript dialect.
+It is derived from [MoonScript language](https://github.com/leafo/moonscript) 0.5.0 and continuously adopting new features to be more up to date.

-Moonscript is a language that compiles to Lua.
-Since original Moonscript has been used to write web framework [lapis](https://github.com/leafo/lapis) and run a few business web sites like [itch.io](https://itch.io) and [streak.club](https://streak.club) with some large code bases.
+MoonScript is a language that compiles to Lua.
+Since original MoonScript has been used to write web framework [lapis](https://github.com/leafo/lapis) and run a few business web sites like [itch.io](https://itch.io) and [streak.club](https://streak.club) with some large code bases.
 The original language is getting too hard to adopt new features for those may break the stablility for existing applications.

-So Yuescript is a new code base for pushing the language to go forward and being a playground to try introducing new language syntax or programing paradigms to make Moonscript language more expressive and productive.
+So YueScript is a new code base for pushing the language to go forward and being a playground to try introducing new language syntax or programing paradigms to make MoonScript language more expressive and productive.

 Yue (月) is the name of moon in Chinese and it's pronounced as [jyɛ].